Robots, Devices & Interfaces

 DDS-based communication

-Off-the-shelf platform (not longer available, previously sold by OpenRov)
+Off-the-shelf platform (no longer available, previously sold by OpenROV)

 Currently installed payload: 360º 3D camera